Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

 # Medical-Research-Agent

 An AI-powered Medical Research Agent that turns complex medical text into clear insights.

 It extracts symptoms, causes and treatments and gives accurate medical definitions using RAG.

 The agent produces easy-to-understand and structured outputs for research use and for communication with patients.

+# I have uploaded the Plan-wise code files:

+So, I have uplaoded these plan-wise files.

+So the logic was that I would write the code for Plan 1 and

 # Features of this Project